johnwr-response/golang-lets-build-a-go-version-of-laravel-part2/LOCAL_NOTES.md

     statement in an IIFE (Immediately Invoked Function Expression) nevertheless.
 This ensures that the object will now be closed and there will not be a memory leak.
 ### Connecting Celeritas to our sFTP file system
+### Updating our ListFS handler to support sFTP
+- SIDENOTE: Fixed bug in `make restart`